 The Canadian Addison Society

 Adrenal insufficiency and Addison's disease.
-National Endocrine and Metabolic Diseases Information Service website.
-Available at: http://endocrine.niddk.nih.gov/pubs/addison/addison.aspx.
-Updated May 14, 2014.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/endocrine/adrenal-insufficiency-addisons-disease/Pages/fact-sheet.aspx Updated May 14, 2014.
 Accessed June 4, 2014.

 Arlt W, Allolio B. Adrenal insufficiency.
 Lancet.
 2003;361(9372):1881-1893.